Shell598/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :

+I enjoyed working on the animations and would love to learn to implement more.
+This project was challenging but fun.